 - Double space between paragraphs.

-- Don’t format/indent/center text with tabs or spaces.
+- No use of Tab key.
+Don’t format/indent/center text with tabs or spaces.
 (Don’t use the TAB key for anything.)

 - Don’t indent paragraphs — not with tabs, not with spaces, not with formatting settings.